Skip to main content

-In this episode of On Subrogation: Involuntary Plaintiff Actions, subrogation lawyer and experienced litigator Jason Sullivan discusses what to do when you receive one of these documents in the course of a subrogation pursuit.
+In the above episode of On Subrogation: Involuntary Plaintiff Actions, subrogation lawyer and experienced litigator Jason Sullivan discusses what to do when you receive one of these documents in the course of a subrogation pursuit.

 Admittedly, these are some of the most annoying and inconvenient actions to deal with over the course of an insurance dispute.
 However, how a subrogation professional handles an involuntary plaintiff action can make or break a carrier’s right to make a subrogation claim in the first place.